 Apple Holler is a fairly large operation as far as orchards go.
 Situated on over 70 acres, the property not only grows apple trees, but also produces pears, peaches, and pumpkins.
 There is a general store for buying all things apple related, from apple butter to apple pie scented candles.
 If you are so inclined, you can grab a bite to eat at their restaurant or indulge in one of their delicious baked café treats and wash it down with a glass of what else?
 Apple cider.

 To gain admission to the orchard you need to purchase a bag or a basket.
 This includes up to four admissions.
 Each additional person in your party pays an extra apple picking fee.
-Once you have paid your admission fee, you will travel out to the orchard via a tractor pulled train (or you can walk).
+Once you have paid, guests travel out to the orchard via a tractor pulled train (or you can walk).
 If you have a small cargo wagon (highly recommend with young ones as apples are heavy and little legs get tired) or stroller, they will help load it in the train for you.
 The ride is a short ten minute tour through the orchard, giving you a quick overview of the property.

 After a short ride, apple hunters are deposited near the trees that are ripe for picking.
 Our family likes to spread out and search on our own to find our favorite apples to pick (Zestar, Golden Supreme, and everyone’s favorite, Honeycrisp).
 Remind kids to slowly pull the fruit from the branch if it is ready (not sharply pull because that’s bad for the tree) and tell other kids down below to watch for falling objects if they’re standing below.

 Inevitably, the bag will get quite heavy which is why it is important to have someone (or something) to carry the bounty.
 At Apple Holler you can choose to return on the train to the entrance or walk ten minutes along a dirt path.
 We prefer to walk and my husband and myself take turns with the heavy lifting.